 If you are like me, the idea of getting paid to travel is one of the best things you can think of!
 VERY early on in my business I knew I wanted to run retreats in my coaching business.
 I mean, my business is called The Uncaged Life – retreats are a super way to stay uncaged while getting paid!

 Ever since I ran my first retreat back in 2014, people have been asking me over and over again “How do you run retreats?
 Teach me!”
 So – here we are!
-In fact, I created a whole course about retreats just because so many people asked me to (and I believe in retreats SO much that I don’t want to see people running shitty ones or going broke from them).
+In fact, I created a whole course about retreats just because so many people asked me to (check the course out here!) and I believe in retreats SO much that I don’t want to see people running shitty ones or going broke from them.

 Retreats are an awesome way to grow your business – they help you connect with your clients, create deep transformation in the people you work with, help boost your income, and give you a chance to see the real life impact of your work, especially if most of what you do is online.
 It’s amazing to see the changes that can happen in your clients (and yourself!) when you get out of the everyday and into a new environment together.
 Just magical.